goldest-star/seawave-animation/README.md

 Once the cube is created, it is placed so as to encompass the scene, and permanently centered around the camera position.
-The size is specified using a $ b $ parameter passed in the function
+The size is specified using a *b* parameter passed in the function

 ```C++
 mesh create_sky (float  b)